LAPD Serves Search Warrants At Home Of Former USC Gynecologist

 According to USC, Tyndall resigned in June 2017 based on a finding by the university that his behavior during exams was outside the scope of current medical standards and that he violated the university’s policy on harassment by making repeated sexually inappropriate remarks during patient encounters.

-After the allegations against Tyndall surfaced, about a dozen lawsuitswere filed against the university and gynecologist.
+After the allegations against Tyndall surfaced, about a dozen lawsuits were filed against the university and gynecologist.
 Attorney Gloria Allred recently announced that she would be amending one woman’s lawsuit to add 23 additional plaintiffs.

 In a recent suit, one former student alleges that Tyndall penetrated her with his ungloved fingers, took pictures of her genitalia, and made inappropriate sexual comments, asking what she enjoyed during sex.
-Other suits
+Other suits contain similar claims.

 Tyndall was paid a substantial financial settlement so that he would resign following an internal investigation of complaints against him in 2016, according to plaintiffs.